Food and Nutrition Programs

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP helps Minnesotans with low incomes get the food they need for nutritious and well-balanced meals.
+SNAP helps you buy the food you need if you have a low income.
 Participants receive a debit card to buy food at stores and farmers markets.
-For more information, contact your local county or tribal human services agency.
-You can apply online.
+You can apply online or contact your county or tribe for help.

 Child and Adult Care Food Program

-The Child and Adult Care Food Program is a federally funded nutrition program offering payments for meals and snacks served to Minnesota children who meet age and family income requirements.
-The program helps child care providers serve well-balanced, nutritious meals to children in their care to build and maintain good eating habits.
-Ask your child care provider if they participate.
+The Child and Adult Care Food Program is a program that pays for meals and snacks served to children in child care or early learning programs.
+It helps child care programs serve well-balanced, nutritious meals to build good eating habits.
+Ask your child care program if they participate.